Parallel-and-Asynchronous-Community/workgroup/README.md

-# workgroup
+# Parallel and Asynchronous Community workgroup
-This is a collection of resources for people implementing and working with parallel and asynchronous code.
+This is a collection of resources for people using and work on implementing and working with parallel and asynchronous code.

 # Table of questions